storybookjs/marko/docs/writing-stories/introduction.md

 <!-- prettier-ignore-end -->

-Your story will now be show in the sidebar with the given text.
+Your story will now be shown in the sidebar with the given text.

 ## How to write stories